 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
 The carrying amount of financial assets represent the maximum credit risk exposure.
-The Company has credit policies in place and the exposures to these credit risks are monitored on an ongoing basis.
+The Company has credit policies in place and the exposures to these credit risks are monitored on an ongoing basis

-The Company's policy is to place cash and cash equivalents and other bank balances with banks with good credit rating
+The Company's policy is to place cash and cash equivalents and other bank balances with banks with good credit rating.

-The Company has given necimity deposits to various statutory authorities and vendors for accurring services from them and rental deposits for employee accommodations.
+The Company has given security deposits to various statutory authorities and vendors for securing services from them and rental deposits for employee accommodations.
 The Company has loan receivable balance outstanding as at year end from its holding company.
-The Company does not expect any default from these parties and accordingly the risk of default is negligible or rill
+The Company does not expect any default from these parties and accordingly the risk of default is negligible or nil.

 In respect of credit exposures from trade receivables, the Company has policies in place to ensure that sales on credit without collateral are made principally to travel agents and corporate companies with an appropriate credit history.
-The Company has established a credit policy under which each new customer is analysed individually for credit worthiness before entering into contract.
-Sales to other customers are made in each or by credit cards.
+The Company has established a credit policy under which each new customer is analysed individually for creditworthiness before entering into contract.
+Sales to other customers are made in cash or by

 The Company establishes an allowance for impairment that represents its expected credit losses in respect of trade receivables.
-The management uses a simplified approach for the purpose of computation of expected credit loss for trade receivables.
-In monitoring customer credit risk, customers are grouped according to their credit characteristics, including whether they are an individual or legal entity, industry and existence of previous financial difficulties, if any
+The management uses a simplified approach for the purpose of computation of expected credit loss for made receivables.
+In monitoring customer credit risk, customers are grouped according to their credit characteristics, including whether they are an individual or legal entity, industry and existence of previous financial difficulties, if any,

-There are no significant concentrations of credit risk within the Company
+There are no significant concentrations of credit risk within the Company,

-The Company considers a financial asset to be in default when
+The Company considers a financial asset to be in default when:

-- . the debtor is unlikely to pay its credit obligations to the Company in full, or - . the financial asset is more than two years past due
+- the debtor is unlikely to pay its credit obligations to the Company in full; or the financial asset is more than two years past due.

-The provision matrix used for determining loss allowance on trade receivables as at 31 March 2024 is less than 6 months 1,91%, 6 months 3 year 9,13%, 1 - 2 years 35 68% - 65,37% and more than 2 years; 100% ii.
-Liquidity risk
+The provision matrix used for determining loss allowance on trade receivables as at 31 March 2025 is less than 6 months: 2,30% (31 March 2024: 1,91%), 6 months - 1 year: 16,98% (31 March 2024: 9,13%), 1 - 2 years: 48,62% - 70,89% (31 March 2024: 35,68% - 65,37%) and more than 2 years: 100% (31 March 2024: 100%).